 What Will Happen If I Refuse to Take The Chemical Test?

-- Effect of Refusal at trial: The District Attorney’s Office can use a person’s refusal to submit to the chemical test, Intoxilyzer 5000, at trial as evidence as consciousness of guilt.
+- Effect of Refusal at trial: The District Attorney’s Office can use a person’s refusal to submit to the chemical test, Intoxilyzer 5000, at trial as evidence of consciousness of guilt.

 Conditional License Eligibility

-- Pre-Conviction Conditional License: If you are arrested for a DWI or DWAI and it is your first arrest you are eligible for a Pre-Conviction Conditional License which will grant you conditional privileges to operate a motor vehicle in the Bronx until a final suspension order is issued.
+- Pre-Conviction Conditional License: If you are arrested for a DWI or DWAI and it is your first arrest you are eligible for a Pre-Conviction Conditional License.
+This will grant you conditional privileges to operate a motor vehicle in NY until a final suspension order is issued.

 - Post Conviction Conditional License: If you receive your first conviction for DWI or DWAI and you participate in the Drinking Driver Program (DDP), you can receive a conditional license.
 The DMV determines if you are eligible for the DDP.

 Drivers who have their license suspended or revoked due to an alcohol- or drug-related offense can apply for a hardship license to keep their driving privileges in a limited manner.
 A hardship license hearing is required before the hardship license will be issued.
 To obtain a hardship license, you must show that you cannot obtain alternative transportation to and from work or school.

 Your NY DUI & DWI Law Firm – Law of Offices of Jason A. Steinberger, LLC – Request a Free Consultation

 Our experienced DWI lawyer, Jason A Steinberger, is ready to evaluate your case to decide how we can fight for you!

 Don’t wait.
 Contact our skilled and aggressive Bronx DUI lawyer by calling the Law Offices of Jason A. Steinberger, LLC today.

 Our firm also handles clients with other types of cases such as: